open/close all folders

 Dark Knight Batman!Critic: Goodnight, Moon!
 Goodnight, MOON!
 GOOD NIGHT, STAR!

-- Critic's reaction after seeing Dark Knight!Joker's broadcasted threat to kill lives if Batman doesn't turn himself in.
+- Critic's reaction after seeing Dark Knight!Joker's broadcasted threat to commit murder every day until Batman turns himself in.
 What really sells it is the little squeal he makes afterwards.

 - At the end of the Nostalgia Critic's comparison of Batman and The Dark Knight, he gets a call from a spazzed out Christian Bale yelling at him about his comments on his voice-acting.